-The UK continues to be one of the leading maritime centres in the world.
+The United Kingdom continues to be one of the leading maritime centres in the world.
 London's reputation as a centre of excellence for the resolution of international maritime disputes continues to go from strength to strength.
-The majority of shipping contracts are governed by English law, and London continues to be the leading shipping arbitration centre, measured by the number of annual arbitrator appointments.46 In addition, the specialist courts that hear the majority of shipping litigation (the Commercial and Admiralty courts) continue to enjoy an excellent reputation internationally.
-This is highlighted by the fact that the proportion of the Commercial Court's business that is international is 75 per cent.47
+The majority of shipping contracts are governed by English law, and arbitration continues to thrive in London.43 In addition, the specialist courts that hear the majority of shipping litigation (the Commercial and Admiralty courts) continue to enjoy an excellent reputation internationally.
+This is highlighted by the fact that the proportion of the Commercial Court's business that is international is 79 per cent.44

-London also continues to be a major centre for mediation, with a total value of cases mediated each year of around £11.5 billion, including many shipping cases.
-Mediation remains attractive as settlement rates continue to be high, with mediators reporting an aggregate settlement rate of around 89 per cent of all cases in an audit conducted by the Centre for Effective Dispute Resolution in 2018.
+London also continues to be a major centre for mediation, with a total value of cases mediated each year of around £17.5 billion, including many shipping cases.
+Mediation remains attractive as settlement rates continue to be high, with mediators reporting an aggregate settlement rate of around 93 per cent of all cases in an audit conducted by the Centre for Effective Dispute Resolution in 2021.45

-Although England and Wales face challenges as a result of the global covid-19 pandemic, in addition to the implications arising from the end of the Brexit transition period, English law and jurisdiction continue to remain attractive to parties wishing to resolve disputes.
-Questions were previously raised about whether the maritime industry would continue to choose English law to govern shipping contracts and the extent to which English judgments and arbitration awards would continue to be enforceable once the United Kingdom left the European Union.
-However, although the coming years may see some changes to the established order of the London maritime world, it seems likely that the majority of financial institutions and insurers will continue to see the benefits of being located in London.
+Although challenges have been faced as a result of the global covid-19 pandemic in 2020 and 2021, in addition to the implications arising from the end of the Brexit transition period, English law and jurisdiction continue to remain attractive to parties wishing to resolve disputes.
 Given the sophistication of English shipping law and the high level of trust placed in the dedicated Commercial and Admiralty courts, it is generally expected that English law will remain the first choice of the industry for shipping contracts.
-Arbitration awards will remain internationally enforceable and, therefore, London is likely to remain the leading maritime arbitration centre.
+Arbitration awards remain internationally enforceable, and therefore London is very likely to remain the leading maritime arbitration centre.